EFWA 2026 PROJECT DESIGNERS

 • Environmental Awareness: Highlighting the importance of eco-friendly practices in fashion

-Zuhal's designs have been showcased internationally, and she is recognized as a pioneer in sustainable fashion more than a decade .Her story serves as an inspiration to those seeking a more environmentally conscious approach to art and fashion.
+Zuhal's designs have been showcased internationally, and she is recognized as a pioneer in sustainable fashion more than a decade. story serves as an inspiration to those seeking a more environmentally conscious approach to art and fashion.

 Linda Russell, the designer behind LJR Design, a label dedicated to sustainability, artistry, and cultural preservation.